manoharkharvi43/Components/README.md

 No dependencies required.

-Copy and paste required component to your project.
+Go to components folder and copy & paste required component to your project.

 Easy to use and customize according to your requirement.